Skip to main content

 re_generate_strategy_chain

-Generates a complete Rule Engine strategy from a natural language description.
-The process creates the strategy, executes it, analyzes the results, and provides AI recommendations.
+Generates a complete Rule Engine strategy from a plain-language description.
+Creates the strategy, executes it, and returns AI-powered recommendations.

 fetch_relevant_tools